anima-wg/brski-cloud/anima-brski-cloud.md

 : The Registrar that is operated by the Owner, or the Owner's delegate.
 There may not be an Owner Registrar in all deployment scenarios.

+Pledge operator:
+: The person or organization that removes the device from the shipping box and connects power and network to it.

 Provisional TLS:
 : A mechanism defined in {{BRSKI, Section 5.1}} whereby a Pledge establishes a provisional TLS connection with a Registrar before the Pledge is provisioned with a trust anchor that can be used for verifying the Registrar identity.